ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t.md

 vlan-nic-nsx-1        | vlan           | 100     | vpc-mgmt-subnet     | true         | NSX-T Manager 2   | dpg-mgmt
 vlan-nic-nsx-2        | vlan           | 100     | vpc-mgmt-subnet     | true         | NSX-T Manager 3   | dpg-mgmt
 vlan-nic-nsx-vip      | vlan           | 100     | vpc-mgmt-subnet     | true         | NSX-T Manager VIP | dpg-mgmt
 {: caption="Table 2.
-VLAN interfaces for NSX-T Managers" caption-side="top"}
+VLAN interfaces for NSX-T Managers" caption-side="bottom"}

 When the initial NSX Manager is deployed into the host and cluster, you must register the vCenter as the compute manager to facilitate the deployment of other NSX Managers.
 Public Gateway attached to the management subnet can be used to download updates for the NSX Managers.